kpidiba/JAVAFX/README.md

 }
 ```

+**Create Scene and Controller:**

-- create a scene and add it in source
+- Create a scene and add it to the source code as per your application requirements.

-- go to view> show sample controller sekeleton
+- Navigate to `View` and select `Show Sample Controller Skeleton`.

-- add controller class to the view
+- Add the controller class to the view to manage the application logic.